Milan-Italiya/E-Commerce-website-UI-and-UX/README.md

 # E-Commerce-website-UI-and-UX

+This website about the e-commerce website structure which allows to you the seen the diffrent diffrent products  in our website.
-In this website i will use sections instead of div for better understanding and code Reducibility
+In this website i will use sections instead of div for better understanding and code Reducibility.